Lillianalvarado506/DataCleaningCourseProject/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 #Variables

-There were 30 individual subjects in the test.
-They are represented by the arbitrary values of numbers one through thirty as identifying indicators (subject ids).
+There are 68 variables in our dataset.
+The first variable is "subject" and has values from 1 to 30 indicating the different subjects from which data was collected.

-Accelerometer and gyroscope readings were analyzed for six types of activities:
+The second variable is "activity" and includes 6 types of activities:

 walking
 walking_upstairs
 walking_downstairs
 sitting
 standing
 laying

-The means and standard deviations for 66 measures have been averaged over time for each test subject.
-Specifically,my handling of the original data resulted in only collecting the measures of mean() and std() for each measure and required the measure have both.
-Some measures that included the term mean were not included here as a result because the derived data set described here is only dealing with the means and accompanying standard deviations of the assessements of the measures.
+Accelerometer and gyroscope readings were analyzed for six types of activities.
+From the raw dataset, only the means and standard deviations where chosen, resulting in 66 different variables.
 There are no units for these measures as they are in fact ratios derived by dividing by their range to normalize the data.
+The variables in our dataset were:

  [1] "subject"
  [2] "activity"
  [3] "timeBodyAccelerometerMeanX"   : mean acceleration of the body in x-axis